Management and Security

 •Device batch size.
 The maximum number of devices that the server can notify to check in at the same time.

 •Device check-in frequency.
 The length of time between device check-ins.
-The server waits until this period has elapsed since the last check in and then notifies the device to check in again.
+The server waits until this period has elapsed since the last check in, and then notifies the device to check in again.

 •Device check-in poll interval.
 The interval that the server waits before it evaluates which devices need to check in.

 These settings are used when you schedule settings and software in policy-based tasks.
-If you perform a scheduled push task, the server uses the batch delay and batch size settings, but ignores the expiration and frequency settings.
+If you perform a scheduled push task, the server uses the batch delay and batch size settings but ignores the expiration and frequency settings.

 To configure mobile device check-ins

-1.Click Configure > Device Discovery.
+1.Click Configure > MDM configurations.

 3.Configure the settings and click OK.
-To change them back to the default settings, click Reset.

 Was this article useful?